History of Mongolia (1990–present): Prelude

+The next day, on 7 December, similar demonstrations by teachers and students took place in Ard Ayush square at Khovd, the provincial capital of Khovd Province.
+The demonstrators handed over demands for the resignation of the Politburo and the government to the local governing body, which were to be delivered to Ulaanbaatar, the capital.

-Democratic revolution
+1990 Democratic revolution

-On the morning of 10 December 1989, the first open pro-democracy demonstration met in front of the Youth Cultural Center in Ulaanbaatar.
+On the morning of 10 December 1989, the first open pro-democracy demonstration took place in front of the Youth Cultural Center in Ulaanbaatar.
 There, Elbegdorj announced the creation of the Mongolian Democratic Union (MDU).
 At the demonstration, the MDU founders publicly petitioned the government for a real implementation of Perestroika, allowing a multi-party system, and the total implementation of the Universal Declaration of Human Rights in all party and government affairs.

-In subsequent months the activists led by 13 democracy leaders including Tsakhiagiin Elbegdorj, Sanjaasürengiin Zorig, Erdeniin Bat-Üül, Bat-Erdeniin Batbayar and others continued to organize demonstrations, rallies, protests and hunger strikes, as well as teachers' and workers' strikes.
-The activists had growing support from Mongolians, both in the capital and the countryside and the union's activities led to other calls for democracy all over the country.
+In subsequent months, the activists led by 13 democracy leaders including Tsakhiagiin Elbegdorj, Sanjaasürengiin Zorig, Erdeniin Bat-Üül, Bat-Erdeniin Batbayar and others continued to organize demonstrations, rallies, protests and hunger strikes, as well as teachers' and workers' strikes.
+The activists had growing support from Mongolians, both in the capital and the countryside, and the union's activities led to other calls for democracy all over the country.

-Political demonstrations led by Sanjaasürengiin Zorig in Sükhbaatar Square.

-On 2 January 1990, Mongolian Democratic Union began distributing leaflets calling for a democratic revolution.
-When the government did not comply with this and later, more aggressive demands, demonstrations occurred.
-On January 14, 1990, some 1000 protesters met on square in front of Lenin Museum which has been renamed as Freedom Square since then in Ulaanbaatar.
+On 2 January 1990, the MDU began distributing leaflets calling for a democratic revolution.
+When the government did not comply with these and later, more aggressive demands, demonstrations occurred.
+On January 14, 1990, some 1000 protesters met on the square in front of the Lenin Museum, which has been renamed as Freedom Square since then, in Ulaanbaatar.
 A demonstration on Sükhbaatar Square on 21 January (in weather of -30 C) followed.
-Protestors carried banners alluding to Chinggis Khaan (also referred to Genghis Khan), rehabilitating a figure which Soviet schooling neglected to praise.
-They celebrated Daramyn Tömör-Ochir, a politician who was purged from the MPRP in 1962 as part of the MPRP's efforts to suppress the commemoration of the 800th anniversary of Genghis Khan's birth.
-And the rebels carried a modified Flag of Mongolia which lacked a star symbolizing socialism; this flag would become the new flag after the revolution.
+Protestors carried banners alluding to Genghis Khan, rehabilitating a figure which Soviet schooling neglected to praise.
+They celebrated Daramyn Tömör-Ochir, a statesman who was purged from the MPRP in 1962 as part of the MPRP's efforts to suppress the commemoration of the 800th anniversary of Genghis Khan's birth.
+Demonstrators carried a modified Flag of Mongolia, which lacked a star symbolizing socialism; this flag would become the new flag after the revolution.